-- 3) If communication and system loading in an area dictate the need for a node communication site, Parks Water Management may specify it at design stage. - 4) All cabinets and masts must be earth grounded for lightning protection.
+- Note: Any deviations from the Cabinet Sizing Guide table must be preapproved at design stage. - 5) If communication and system loading in an area dictate the need for a node communication site, Parks Water Management may specify it at design stage. - 6) All cabinets and masts must be earth grounded for lightning protection.
 Refer to Detail Sheet IR-30: Ground Rod Sphere of Influence for more information.